NatalieNunez/NatalieNunez/README.md

 * [Crackin' Jokes](https://natalienunez.github.io/ajax-project/) - A dynamic HTML, CSS, and JavaScript project for people who want to get and save funny jokes\
 Since you're here, why not pick up a joke to crack at your next Zoom meeting!
 (Warning: Some jokes may cause cringing)
 <img src="https://user-images.githubusercontent.com/74742148/121431978-f7eb3e80-c92e-11eb-9f85-2b2a3a505469.gif" width="200" height="350" />

-* [Our Day](https://our-day-wedding-planner.herokuapp.com/) - A full stack web application created in React and Node.js for people who want to plan their weddings